UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/README.md

 ### Package description

-This package includes python packages that implement k-means clustering from scratch.
+This package includes python functions that implement k-means clustering from scratch.
 This will work on any dataset with valid numerical features, and includes fit, predict, and cluster_summary functions, as well as elbow and silhouette methods for hyperparameter “k” optimization.
 A high level overview of each function is given below.
 See each function's documentation for more details.

 + fit: Takes input data in an nd-array.
 This function classifies the non-labeled data into a given number of clusters k using simple KMeans algorithm.
 It returns labels for each data point according to the cluster it belongs and also cluster centers.
 This is a type of unsupervised learning method to classify data.